odoo/runbot/runbot_merge/README.rst

 * Setup a project with relevant repositories and branches the bot should manage (e.g. odoo/odoo and 10.0).
 * Set up reviewers (github_login + boolean flag on partners).
-* Sync PRs.
-* Add "Issue comments","Pull requests" and "Statuses" webhooks to managed repositories.
+* Add "Issue comments", "Pull request reviews", "Pull requests" and "Statuses" webhooks to managed repositories.
 * If applicable, add "Statuses" webhook to the *source* repositories.

   Github does not seem to send statuses cross-repository when commits